The Ribble Valley Borough Council (RVBC)

 Although the Council apparently has no records relating to the sale of the cemetery in October 2000, we believe that officers or politicians representing the Authority, or the Lancashire County Council were directly involved in the sale arrangements which led to both the Brockhall and Calderstones Hospital Cemeteries being sold in October 2000.
 (See Sale Pack section, and in particular, the May 2019 letter from Mr Stephen Hammond MP, the then Minister of State for Health)

-In July 2002, the then owner, Colin Arkwright, who it is believed is related to Tony Walsh, was seeking to promote his new business venture of a private cemetery.
+In July 2002, the then owner, Colin Arkwright, who it is believed to be Tony Walsh's brother-in-law, was seeking to promote his new business venture of a private cemetery.
 He received publicity and his "new" business venture was formally opened on 2nd August 2002, by Joyce Holgate, a local Whalley councillor, who was Mayor of Ribble Valley Borough Council at the time.

-It is likely that several owners and prospective owners of the Cemetery would have been considering potential development opportunities, from as early as 2001, but though they almost certainly occurred, there appears to be no official record of any involvement or discussions between the Planning Department and the various owners and potential owners of the Cemetery, up until late 2008.
+It seems likely that several owners and prospective owners of the Cemetery would have been considering potential development opportunities, from as early as 2001, but though they almost certainly occurred, there appears to be no official record of any involvement or discussions between the Planning Department and the various owners and potential owners of the Cemetery, up until late 2008.

 We now know that there were multiple transfers of ownership involving property and development companies between 2002 and 2009.
 (See Owners section) In 2007 there is further publicity linking the new "mystery owner" to the possibility of opening a pets cemetery.
 As this publicity coincided with a sale between property developers, the veracity of the newspaper article remains questionable, but we have found no evidence of any planning application being submitted around this time